EveryMundo/em-airmodules-event-datalayer/README.md

 | countryIsoCode  	|
 | languageIsoCode 	|

-*_The variable is required if there is a name or tag associated with the module other than the module name.
-E.g. A module that only display miles and has been named "Miles"_
+*_tagName is required if there is a name or tag associated with the module other than the module name.
+E.g. A module that only display miles and has been named "Miles". moduleId is only required for DPA modules_

 * The interaction events, such as select-departure-date, will only populate the relevant parameters to the event itself and what has already been filtered in the module.
 The fsi and search-initiation events must include every parameter available in the interaction.